EDUCBA

 Column “Start price/End price” represents the starting and ending price of the share for the week.
 500 is the beginning price, and 545 is the ending price.

 The column “Price” represents the share price by the end of the day (If the share price increases, the change will add to the last date price and vice versa).
 Column “UP” represents the growth in share price.
-The column “DOWN” represents the fall of the share price.
-The column” Fluctuation” represents the amount of increase or decrease of the share price on a particular day.
+The column “DOWN” represents the fall in the share price.
+The column” Fluctuation” represents the increase or decrease of the share price on a particular day.

 Now select the data excluding the last column, “Fluctuation”, and create a chart as described in the previous process; then, the chart will look like the below chart.